 Consortium Member Colleges

-The Southern California Foothills Consortium for Study Abroad is a cooperative venture among the community college districts of Antelope Valley College, Barstow Community College, Citrus College, College of the Desert, Crafton Hills College, Mira Costa College, Mt.
+The Southern California Foothills Consortium for Study Abroad is a cooperative venture among the community college districts of Antelope Valley College, Barstow Community College, Citrus College, College of the Canyons, College of the Desert, Crafton Hills College, Mira Costa College, Mt.
 San Antonio College, Mt.
 San Jacinto College, Palomar College, Rio Hondo College, San Bernardino Valley College, San Diego City College, and Victor Valley College.

 Students who attend community colleges and universities not listed above should apply for participation through Lynn Jamison at Citrus College, (626) 914-8560.